Zen to Go Logo

 • Absenteeism rate: Are absences decreasing?

-And how do I ensure that people actually participate?
+How do I ensure that people actually participate?

 The key is simple: combine good communication with relevant and accessible activities.
 Clearly communicate the benefits.
 Instead of just announcing the activity, explain how it will help them in their day-to-day lives.